 After that moment, everything happened quickly.
 I started not just living, but loving my life again.
 I accepted that maybe I’m not everyone’s cuppa’ tea.
 And yes, I am unique.
 But that’s great.
 That’s a positive!

-Most importantly, I knew that having come through some of the darkest, most overwhelming moments, I felt, and still feel to this day, that I’m stronger, braver, more empowered and capable than I ever have been before.
+Most importantly, I knew that having come through some of the darkest, most overwhelming moments, I felt, and still feel to this day, that I’m stronger, braver, and feel more empowered and capable than I ever have before.

-I like and value myself now, the Lioness inside me is wide awake and I know I’m free to live my life exactly as I choose.
+My journey has continued on, and I’ve learned more and more about how coercive control within domestic violence relationships deepened my feelings of low self-worth.
+But my journey has led me here, to a place where I like and value myself.
+I’m a survivor, the Lioness inside me is wide awake, and I know I’m free to live my life exactly as I choose.
 As the best version of me.